 - 8 external antennas for better range

 Setting up this wireless gaming router is fairly easy, but a little more time consuming than others.
-As there are 8 independent antenna's, each must be screwed into the router for use.
+As there are eight independent antennas, each must be screwed into the router for use.

-Now the not so hard part is done.
-The next step is for you to wait for the AsusWRT setup wizard to pop up on your screen.
-You then just have to wait for the router to detect your ISP setting and in a few minutes, your monster wireless router can be let loose to give you fast internet through your wireless network.
-If there is no computer available for you to setup via LAN, then you can download the Asus Router App on your mobile phone and set your wireless router from there.
+Now the not-so-hard part is done.
+The next step is for you to wait for the ASUSWRT setup wizard to pop up on your screen.
+You then have to wait for the router to detect your ISP setting and in a few minutes, your monster wireless router can be let loose to give you fast internet through your wireless network.
+If there is no computer available for you to setup via LAN, then you can download the ASUS Router app on your mobile phone and set your wireless router from there.

-Others who really want to tweak their router and unleash even more features, may want to consider a A custom firmware for Asus routers called Asuswrt-Merlin.
-Keep in mind that installing 3rd party firmware will void the warranty.
+Others who really want to tweak their router and unleash even more features may want to consider a custom firmware for ASUS routers called ASUSwrt-Merlin.
+Keep in mind that installing third party firmware will void the warranty.

-Connected via LAN ports 1 and 2 takes priority whenever used by any console or computer when gaming, and with GameBoost this wireless router will analyze the traffic and prioritize game packets coming from your devices.
+Connections via LAN ports 1 and 2 take priority whenever used by any console or computer during gaming, and with GameBoost, this wireless router will analyze the traffic and prioritize game packets coming from your devices.
 It also has built-in private network powered by WTFast.
-However, this is a free version; only one device can use it.
-If you want to have multiple devices using this feature, you will need to subscribe to a premium account. *Note that there are only selected games that are supported by this feature as of this writing.
+However, this is a free version, only one device can use it.
+If you want to have multiple devices using this feature, you will need to subscribe to a premium account. *Note that there are only selected games are supported by this feature as of this writing.

 This wireless router has VPN Fusion, Game IPS (Intrusion Prevention System) and other features that boost up your gaming power whenever using the GT-AC5300.

-It may look at of this world, more like alien technology but that’s what makes it even more attractive to most gamers.
-But looks only comes second, what really would attract buyers to get this router is the gaming features packed inside this wireless router.
+It may look out of this world, more like alien technology, but that’s what makes it even more attractive to most gamers.
+But looks only comes second.
+What really attracts buyers to this router are the gaming features packed inside this wireless router.
 The only thing that will sway you away from this router is the sky-high price tag.

-This wireless gaming router matches the ROG Rapture in almost every step (same transfer rate, bands, ports, antennas, beam forming) until you get to a few items:
+This wireless gaming router matches the ROG Rapture in almost every step (same transfer rate, bands, ports, antennas, beam forming) outside of a few features.

 Other Great Gaming Routers That Are Less Expensive

-If you're looking for a lesser expensive option, this is an excellent router...obviously given it's my top choice overall!
+If you're looking for a lesser expensive option, this is an excellent router.

-I'm clearly just running down the Asus line here...for good reason though.
-The software and the extras you get on each router is really the reasons why you should consider this brand.
+We're clearly just running down the ASUS line here.
+For good reason, though.
+The software and the extras you get on each router are really the reasons you should consider this brand.

 Netgear Orbi RBK50 AC3000